CanoeStudioOfficial/InGame-Info-XML-CanoeEdition/README.md

 InGame Info XML CanoeEdition is a maintained Minecraft 1.12.2 fork/edition of InGame Info XML.
 It keeps the original configuration style while integrating several commonly used IGI addon features directly into this mod, so modpacks can use fewer extra addon jars.

+This edition also includes the required LunatriusCore functionality internally.
+A separate LunatriusCore jar is not required for CanoeEdition.

 ## Requirements

 - Minecraft `1.12.2`
 - Forge `14.23.5.x`
 - Java 8 runtime
+- No separate LunatriusCore installation is required

 The development workspace uses Gradle 9.2.1 and RetroFuturaGradle.